Dewalian/generic-animation-state-behaviour/README.md

 Open your gameobject with the Animator component.
 Attach your AnimationEventReciever component.
 Choose the Animation state from the Enum field, and add the Event you want to trigger.

 # How to Download
-Click the "Generic Animation State Behaviour.unitypackage" file.
-Click the "Download Raw" button on the top right.
+Click the green "Code" button on the top.
+Click "download zip file".
+Extract the zip file, and drag the "Generic Animation State Behaviour.unitypackage" to your Unity Editor.